General Obstetrics and Gynecology

 The department of obstetrics and gynecology has active research efforts in obstetrics, gynecology, gynecologic oncology, maternal-fetal medicine and endocrine infertility.
 The department has recently established a reproductive research laboratory and continues to expand its research efforts.

-Residents actively participate in research projects and are required to complete at least one project in their senior year.
+Residents actively participate in research projects and are required to complete at least one project in their third year.
 In addition to presentations at regional and national meetings, research papers are presented annually during the spring research seminar.